bhumika1240/cmpn202-operating-systems/week3.md

 ## 3. Installation Documentation (SSH-Based Installation)
 All applications will be installed on the Ubuntu Server using SSH-based remote administration from the workstation.
 Installation will be carried out using the system package manager.

-Planned installation commands include:
+The planned installation commands are:

-sudo apt update
+- `sudo apt update`
-sudo apt install stress-ng
+- `sudo apt install stress-ng`
-sudo apt install iperf3
+- `sudo apt install iperf3`